danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/link_budget.typ

 === Required CNR by Modulation and Coding Rate <Req-CNR>
 Values for spectral efficiency and minimum $E_s / N_0$ are provided in @etsi_en_2014[Tab.
 13].
-Those values are derived from simulation of a DVB-S2 system with 50 LDPC decoding iterations, 64,800 bit FECFRAME, no pilots, perfect carrier and synchronization recovery, no phase noise and an AWGN channel.
+Those values are derived from simulation of a DVB-S2 system with 50 LDPC decoding iterations, 64,800 bit FECFRAME, no pilots, perfect carrier and synchronization recovery, no phase noise and an #acr("AWGN") channel.
 The system shall include pilots to improve decoding performance, the spectral efficiency of which was obtained from @ccsds_ccsds_2023[Tab.
 3-1].
 As such, the actual minimum $E_s / N_0$ will be lower, adding further margin under AWGN conditions.

 Interference, demodulation and phase noise effects are still to be analysed, which will reduce the calculated link margin.
 For this reason a margin target of 10dB was selected.